christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 ### Farming practices

-When soil is ploughed, its layers invert, air mixes and microbial activity increases, orga
+When soil is ploughed, its layers invert, air mixes and microbial activity increases, organic matter broken down more rapidly, Largest source of carbon emissions within agriculture is enteric fermentation - rice paddies

+Boisenaro encouraged deforestation and logging during is pressidency,

 ### Global warming

+Increased carbon dioxide leads to an increase in evaporation, which leads to an increase in water vapour, a greenhouse gas,

+Since there is a time lag between carbon dioxide increases and rise in temperatures, difficult to calculate SR vs LR

 When carbon dioxide releases into the atmosphere from the ocean, it creates what is called a positive atmospheric flux.
 A negative flux refers to the ocean absorbing carbon dioxide.
 Think of these fluxes as an inhale and an exhale, where the net effect of these opposing directions determines the overall effect.